Placeholder-Software/Dissonance/docs/Tutorials/Custom-Networking.md

 `TClient` is the class which represents client side logic.
 You should create a new class e.g. `MyCustomClient` and inherit `BaseClient` (base client requires the same generic parameters as the BaseCommsNetwork).

 `TPeer` is a type of your choice which you will use to represent a connection to another player.
 Dissonance will use this when it wants to tell you to send a packet to a player, so you should look at your network system and use whatever type it uses to represent a destination when sending a packet.
+This type must be a struct, if your network uses a class this isn't a problem - just write a very minimal "wrapper" struct which contains your object.

 `TClientParam` is the data which will be passed to the network system when joining.
 For example you may want to pass an IP address and port to the client.
 If you don't want to pass any data use the `Unit` type.